outofmbufs/pidcontrol/README.md

     PIDHookSetpointChange(sp_now=None, sp_prev=0, sp_set=7, xyz=bozo)

 **Suggestion for learning/debugging**

 An easy way to get a better feel for what the event stream does is to use the `EventPrint` modifier and just interactively try some examples.
-Here is a sample ession:
+Here is a sample session:

     Python 3.12.3 (v3.12.3:f6650f9ad7, Apr  9 2024, 08:18:47
     Type "help", "copyright", "credits" or "license" for more information.